fmadore/Islam-West-Africa-Collection/Chatbot/iwac-chat-explorer-readme.md

 - `static/`: Directory for static files (CSS, images, etc.)
 - `preprocessed_iwac_data.json`: Preprocessed IWAC dataset (not included in the repository)

-## Contributing

-Contributions to the IWAC Chat Explorer are welcome!
-Please feel free to submit pull requests or create issues for bugs and feature requests.

-## License

-[Specify your license here, e.g., MIT, GPL, etc.]

 ## Acknowledgements

 - This project uses the Islam West Africa Collection (IWAC) dataset.